luizmipc/luizmipc/README.md

-- 👋 Hi, I’m @zwluizwz
+- 👋 Hi, I’m @luizmipc
-- 👀 I’m interested in working abroad
+- 👀 I’m interested in working abroad.
 - 🌱 I’m currently learning several languages and computer science at a university.
 - 📫 How to reach me luizmipc@gmail.com